owencm/ballista/docs/share_interface.md

   to expect a response, etc).
 Currently just has `verb` (the only non-optional field) but we will expand this with more options in the future.
 If this is a string `x`, that is short-hand for `{verb: x}`.
-* `payload` is the object that will be delivered to the handler.
+* `data` is the object that will be delivered to the handler.
 It contains the data being shared between applications.
 Its fields depend on the verb (shown above are some of the fields for `share`, but more may be allowed, such as image data).